spellsleeper/jvmScriptEngineSample/README.md

 ## Java ScriptEngine example
-sThere are interpreters for various script languages for use with the JVM.
+There are interpreters for various script languages for use with the JVM.
 Here is a simple example as a JUnit test.

 *Most interpreters are not up to date with the latest programming language, but they can still be useful if you want to make an application extensible.*